 The Beef Cattle Production curriculum is designed for students who plan to start their careers in agriculture after completing an associate of applied science.
 Agricultural production and agribusiness management skills are emphasized.

-Check out the Agriculture curriculum guides below, or visit the Pre-Professionals webpage for Veterinary Medicine curriculum guides.
+Check out the Agriculture degree maps below, or visit the Pre-Professionals webpage for Veterinary Medicine degree maps.

 Associate in Applied Science Degrees (2 year degree-non-transfer)